rednijag/AWS_DevOps_Professional_StudyReference/README.md

-# AWS DevOps Professional Exam Study Guide + Tips
+# AWS DevOps Professional Last Minute Review/Highlight Guide + Tips

 **Please Note: This is not a full fledged Exam guide covering every single topic in its absolute length and breadth, It highlights and details the topics I found to be the most tricky and lowkey ominpresent in the exam.